-An asbestos disposal bag, permit and disposal at the Waste Transfer Station are free but we do charge a small administration fee of £10.50.
-This fee is payable through the online form and covers the cost of processing the request and postage.
-The permit will be valid for six weeks from the date an application is made.
-You must deposit the material within this time period or the permit will no longer be valid.
+An asbestos disposal bag, permit and disposal at the Waste Transfer Station are free but an administration fee of £10.50 applies to cover processing the application and postage.
+The permit is valid for six weeks from the application date and material must be delivered for disposal within this timescale.